 Most of us don’t want to look at the fine print on documents, loan applications or practically anything else that has terms and conditions.
 However, when it comes to financial products, you want to know what you’re getting yourself into before you commit to anything.

 Not every lender’s website is going to lay out all fees and charges in a clear and transparent fashion.
 Often, monthly charges, such as account keeping fees or loan admin fees, are buried in the fine print somewhere.
-While it can be a hassle seeking out this information, it’s in your best interests to do so.
+While it can be a hassle to seek out this information, it’s in your best interests to do so.
 What you don’t want is to commit to a loan, only to discover later that there were hidden fees and charges that you were unaware of.

 How Long Is the Loan Approval Process?